scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

 ## 7. Create a release and rollout

 Create a Cloud Deploy release for the configuration defined in the `configuration` directory.
-This automatically creates a rollout that deploys the first model version to the target.
+This automatically creates a rollout that deploys the pipeline to the staging environment.

 ```shell
 gcloud deploy releases create release-001 \